 “Masquerade… paper faces on parade.
 Masquerade!
 Hide your face so the world will never find you!

-The Phantom of the Opera (French: Le Fantôme de l’Opéra) is a novel by French writer Gaston Leroux, first published in 1909 to 1910 as a serial.
-In April 2010, it was first published as a novel by Pierre Lafitte.
+The Phantom of the Opera (French: Le Fantôme de l’Opéra) is a serial novel by Gaston Leroux that was originally published in 1909 to 1910.
+Pierre Lafitte initially released it as a novel in April 2010.

-The most notable of these are the 1925 film depiction featuring Lon Chaney and Andrew Lloyd Webber’s 1986 musical.
+The 1925 film adaptation starring Lon Chaney and Andrew Lloyd Webber’s 1986 musical are the most well-known.

 Characters used in most renditions of this story